patooworld/PWCloud/Contribution-points.md

 This document covers the various contribution points that are defined in the package.json extension manifest.

-The intellisense is supported inside sqlopsstudio.
+The intellisense is supported inside Azure Data Studio.

-## Contributes dashboard
+# Dashboard
 Contribute tab, container, insight widget to the dashboard.
 <img src='./media/dashboard_page.png'>

-`dashboard.tabs`
+## dashboard.tabs

-Dashboard.tabs will create the tab sections inside the dashboard page.
+dashboard.tabs will create the tab sections inside the dashboard page.
 It expects an object or an array of objects.

 ```
 "dashboard.tabs": [